sreyas-b-anand/node-js-auth/README.md

 # Setup and Installation
 * Clone the repository.
-* Install dependencies with npm install.
+* Install dependencies with npm install in both client and server.
 * Configure the .env file with the following in the server:
     - SECRET_KEY (jwt secret key)
     - GOOGLE_CLIENT_ID